These are a few of my Favorite Things . . .

 I’ve compiled a list of items in my kitchen I can’t live without!
 Whenever I read a recipe on a blog, I want to know specifics.
 That’s just the type-A scientist in me.
 I’ve tried to pick out my ultimate favorite kitchen items to feature, but if you have specific questions, please ask! 🙂

 Mini Cheesecake Pans – Hands down my most popular post is my Bailey’s Irish Cream Mini Cheesecakes.
 I purchased two mini cheesecake pans many years ago and have had fun making these small desserts.
-I have 2 other mini dessert recipes on my blog that use these pans (Pumpkin Spice Magic Bar Minis and Black Bottom Caramel Pumpkin Cheesecake Bites).
+I have several other mini dessert recipes on my blog that use these pans (Mini Pina Colada Cheesecakes, Mini Pumpkin Cheesecakes, Pumpkin Spice Magic Bar Minis, and Black Bottom Caramel Pumpkin Cheesecake Bites).
 The removable bottoms on these pans makes removing small desserts, especially cheesecakes, super simple.
 I love serving bite-sized desserts and bringing them to potlucks because they are easy to grab and people can try many different desserts when they are smaller.

 Velcro Baking Strips – I use these every single time I make a cake.
 They help the cake rise evenly.
 I have two sets – one that is secured with pins and one that is velcro.
 As long as I’m only making 1 set of cakes, I only use the velcro ones because they are so easy!